jes/pngcam/README.md

         --invert
             Invert the colours in the image, so that white is the deepest cut and black is the shallowest.

+        --deep-black
+            Let the tool cut below the full depth into black (0,0,0) if this would allow better reproduction of the non-black parts of the heightmap.
+            Only really applicable with a ball-nose end mill.
+            Default: treat black (0,0,0) as a hard limit on cut depth

     Output options:

         --quiet